 Add To Wishlist

-If none of the pre-defined events will work for you, then you can use a custom event.
+If none of the standard events will work for you, then you can use a custom event.
 Each custom event you create can have up to 25 parameters that you can also define.
 You can create up to 1,000 custom events.

 Although you can create up to 1,000 custom events, you should create the minimum number of custom events to make data management easier.
 One way to create the minimum number of custom events is differentiate events by using parameters instead of create an event for each action.

 For example, if your website or mobile app has several menu items, use a single event to log the action of choosing a menu item and then use a parameter to describe the menu item.